GENERAL

 How to Get Admission for MBBS in Germany?How to Get Admission for MBBS in Germany?

-The language of instruction for studying MBBS from Germany is English and an English language proficiency test like IELTS is required for admission.
+The language of instruction for studying MBBS from Germany is English, and an English language proficiency test like IELTS is required for admission to top MBBS universities in Germany.
 However, learning the basic German language is a plus point as it will give you a better understanding of the socio-cultural norms of Germany.
-There is a specific requirement to get admission for MBBS in Germany, however, as per the new NMC guidelines NEET exam is mandatory for studying MBBS abroad.
-So, if you are planning to get an MBBS degree form Germamy qualify NEET.
-It would open

 Particulars